Cricklewood B&Q site – major development

 Some types of objections can be considered by the committee, some can’t.
-We’ve produced a quick guide on making objections you might find useful.
+We’ve produced a quick guide on making objections – maybe you’ll find it useful.

 Please note, the report will hardly mention petitions and won’t consider them.
 There were five petitions against the Waste Transfer Station at Geron Way up the Edgware Road, but the report didn’t even mention what they said.

-So, even if you’ve already signed a petition, do make sure to make your own objection on the planning portal too!
+So, even if you’d already signed a petition, we hope you made sure to make your own objection on the planning portal too!